lonsky/PureMVC/README.md

 Only flow controller knows about navigation (similar to coordinator).
 Content view controller notifies flow controller about user actions and/or state changes and flow controller decides what to do next.
+You can easily start using this approach in existing project or mix it with other approaches/patterns.

 Inside flow controller you can embed any scene: UIViewController, UINavigationController or UISplitViewController.
 Flow controller can check user interface idiom and choose what view container to embed or you can have different